solgood44/podcastlibrary/docs/setup/GA4_SETUP.md

 **This is the ONLY manual step you need to do** - and it's completely optional!

-Once events start appearing in GA4 (they'll show up automatically after being triggered), you can optionally mark important ones as "conversions" to track them as key actions.
+Once events start appearing in GA4 (they'll show up automatically after being triggered), you can optionally mark important ones as "key events" (GA4's term for conversions) to track them as important actions.

 ### Step 1: Trigger Events First